 Coffee remains a favorite gift item.
 It’s a great deal, it’s readily available, and Costa Rican coffee is some of the best in the world.

 A few other items worth keeping an eye out for include reproductions of pre-Columbian gold jewelry and carved-stone figurines.
 The former are available as either solid gold, silver, or gold-plated.
 The latter, although interesting, can be extremely heavy.

 Across the country you’ll see hammocks for sale, though you may find them crude and unstable.
 The same vendors usually have single-person hanging chairs, which are strung similarly to the full-size hammocks and are a better bet.

-It's especially hard to capture the subtle shades and colors of the rainforests and cloud forests, and many a traveler has gone home thinking that his or her digital camera contained the full beauty of the jungle, only to see dozens of bright-green and random blurs when viewing the photos on a larger screen.
-To avoid this heartache, you might want to pick up a good coffee-table book or at least some postcards of the sights you want to remember forever and send them to yourself.
+It’s especially hard to capture the subtle shades and colors of the rainforests and cloud forests; many a traveler has gone home thinking that his or her digital camera contained the full beauty of the jungle, only to see dozens of bright green and random blurs when viewing the photos on a larger screen.
+To avoid this heartache, you might want to pick up a good coffee-table book or at least some postcards of the sights you want to remember.

 Contemporary and classic Costa Rican art is another great option, both for discerning collectors and those looking for a unique reminder of their time in the country.
-San José has the greatest number of galleries and shops, but you will find good, well-stocked galleries in some of the more booming tourist destinations, including Liberia, Manuel Antonio, Jacó, and Monteverde.
+San José has the most galleries and shops, but you will find good, well-stocked galleries in some of the more booming tourist destinations, including Liberia, Manuel Antonio, Jacó, and Monteverde.

 Finally, one item that you'll see at gift shops around the country is Cuban cigars.
-Although these are illegal to bring into the United States, they are perfectly legal and readily available in Costa Rica.
+It’s no longer illegal to bring them back to the United States.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.